 During the "quiet period," only the Contracting Officer may authorize communications between ARPA-E personnel and Applicants.
 The Contracting Officer may communicate with Applicants as necessary and appropriate.
 As described in Section IV.A of the FOA, the Contracting Officer may arrange pre-selection meetings and/or site visits during the "quiet period."

-B. Debriefings
+B. DEBRIEFINGS

 ARPA-E does not offer or provide debriefings.
-If authorized per Table 1, ARPA-E provides Applicants with reviewer comments on Full Applications before the submission deadline for Replies to Reviewer Comments.
+ARPA-E provides Applicants with reviewer comments on Full Applications before the submission deadline for Replies to Reviewer Comments.

 VIII.
 OTHER INFORMATION

 A. TITLE TO SUBJECT INVENTIONS